calumbradley/code-snippets/js/FetchRetryLogic.md

-# Handling HTTP 413 Responses with Retry Logic in Node.js
+# Handling HTTP 413 Responses with Retry Logic in Node.js (with Success Marker)

 ### Overview:

 This JavaScript code demonstrates how to handle an HTTP `413 Payload Too Large` response when making a fetch request to a localhost endpoint (`http://localhost:8711`).
-The logic waits for 30 seconds after receiving a `413` response and retries the request.
-It uses `fetch()` for the HTTP request and promises for handling asynchronous operations.
+If a `413` response is encountered, the logic waits for 30 seconds before retrying the request.
+The code uses a success marker (`true` or `false`) to indicate whether the fetch operation was successful.

 ### Step-by-Step Breakdown:

 ### 1. **The `fetchWithRetry()` Function**:

-- The `fetchWithRetry` function is defined to handle the fetch request and retry logic if necessary.
+- The `fetchWithRetry` function handles the fetch request and retry logic if necessary.
-- The `url` constant is set to store the URL of the local endpoint (`http://localhost:8711`).
+- The `url` constant stores the URL of the local endpoint (`http://localhost:8711`).

 ### 2. **First Fetch Request**: